Shiva Sutras: Text and notation

 Each verse consists of a group of basic Sanskrit phonemes (i.e. open syllables consisting either of initial vowels or consonants followed by the basic vowel "a") followed by a single 'dummy letter', or anubandha, conventionally rendered in upper case and named 'IT' by Pāṇini.

+Shiva Sutras

+The following table shows the Shiva Sutras in Devanāgarī Script and their transliteration into the well-used transliteration scheme of Indic characters by Latin scripts viz.
+ISO 15919, ITRANS, and IPA.

 Scheme

 This allows Pāṇini to refer to groups of phonemes with pratyāhāras, which consist of a phoneme-letter and an anubandha (and often the vowel a to aid pronunciation) and signify all of the intervening phonemes.
 Pratyāhāras are thus single syllables, but they can be declined (see Aṣṭādhyāyī 6.1.77 below).
 Hence the pratyāhāra aL refers to all phonemes (because it consists of the first phoneme of the first verse (a) and the last anubandha of the last verse (L)); aC refers to vowels (i.e., all of the phonemes before the anubandha C: i.e. a i u ṛ ḷ e o ai au); haL to consonants, and so on.